Integrate TestNG test suite with App Accessibility testing

 Learn how to add accessibility checks to your existing functional tests and generate comprehensive reports of accessibility issues.

-Integrate your functional test suites with App Accessibility Automate to run accessibility checks on your mobile apps and access detailed accessibility violation reports on the App Accessibility dashboard, ensuring your applications meet accessibility standards.
+BrowserStack supports out-of-the-box integration with Cucumber tests using TestNG as a test runner.
+You can integrate your existing functional test suites with App Accessibility testing to run accessibility checks on mobile apps.
+You can access the generated accessibility violation reports on the App Accessibility dashboard.

 Prerequisites